wiredtiger/wiredtiger/tools/hexfiend/README.md

 Run `install.sh` or do manually the following:

-1. Install HexFiend viewer from https://hexfiend.com/ or via `brew install hex-fiend`
+1. Install the HexFiend viewer from [hexfiend.com](https://hexfiend.com/) or via `brew install hex-fiend`.
-2. Copy the template files into `~/Library/Application Support/com.ridiculousfish.HexFiend/Templates/`
+2. Copy the template files into `~/Library/Application Support/com.ridiculousfish.HexFiend/Templates/`.

 ### Configuring HexFiend